University English Co-Teacher

 • Experience providing written and/or verbal feedback, mentoring, and support to address challenges faced by students and faculty

-• Teacher training experience or experience teaching or training adults
+• Teacher training experience

 • Academic or work experience in science, technology, engineering, mathematics, and/or business administration

 A. Completed 4 years of high school Spanish coursework within the past 8 years